ncorbuk/Python-LRU-Cache/README.md

 ## To use
-Put **LRUCache.py** file into the same directory as the python file your working on and do **from LRUCache import LRUCache** then use the wrapper **@LRUCache** above the functions you wish to use LRU Cache(Least Recently Used Cache) with, its really as simple as that.
+Put **LRUCache.py** file into the same directory as the python file your working on and do **from LRUCache import LRUCache** then set **LRUCache.cache_limit** and use the wrapper **@LRUCache** above the functions you wish to use LRU Cache(Least Recently Used Cache) with, its really as simple as that.

 ## Testing
 * To test it and see what i mean *Fork* the repository and run the code, **python LRUCache_test.py** in terminal.
-* The test file already has DEBUG set to True, so will output debugging mode and show how the cache works etc, it defaults to False - which is normal mode, which will just cache result and returns etc as expected, does not print cache/extra debuging output etc.
+* The test file has DEBUG set to True, it will output debugging mode and show how the cache works etc. It defaults to False - which is normal mode.

 ## Built With